 About

-After retiring from the San Francisco Department of Public Health, I wanted to help the environment.
+After retiring from the San Francisco Department of Public Health, I wanted

-Some of us asked our pension fund
+A group of us asked our pension fund

 to divest from fossil-fuels,